FastEddyOne/DSyncBot/README.md

 ## Features

-- **Ping-Pong**: Check if the bot is responsive.
+Basic Commands:

-- **Say**: Repeat the message sent by the user.
+- /say [message]: Repeats the message sent by the user.
-- More features being added to DSyncBot
+- /dice: Rolls a dice and displays the outcome.
+- /kick [username] [reason]: Allows moderators to kick a user with an optional reason.
+- /ban [username] [reason]: Allows moderators to ban a user with an optional reason.
+- /mute [username] [duration]: Mutes a user for a specified duration.
+- /poll [question]: Initiates a poll where users can vote using reactions.
+- /reminder [duration] [message]: Sets a reminder for the user and pings them after the specified duration.
+- /fact: Shares a random fact.
-- This is a work in progress
+- /joke: Shares a random joke.
+- /ping: The bot will respond with "Pong!".

 ## Getting Started